 Sector Weighting Risk - The Fund may focus its investments in particular sectors of the economy.
 To the extent the Fund emphasizes investments in particular sectors of the economy, the Fund will be subject to a greater degree of risks particular to those sectors.
 Market conditions, interest rates, and geopolitical, economic, regulatory or financial developments could significantly affect companies in particular sectors and the values of their securities.
 Depending on the weightings of the Fund's investment in particular sectors, the Fund may have increased exposure to price movements of securities in those sectors, which could adversely impact investments held by the Fund.
+The Fund's sector weightings could have an adverse impact on the Fund and lead to a decline in the Fund's net asset value.

-Small Cap Companies Risk: The Fund invests in small capitalization companies that may not have the size, resources and other assets of mid or large capitalization companies.
-Small capitalization companies may also be more sensitive to changes in interest rates, borrowing costs and earnings.
-As a result, the securities of small capitalization companies held by the Fund may be less liquid and subject to greater market risks and fluctuations in value than mid or large capitalization companies or may not correspond to changes in the financial markets in general.
+Small Cap Companies Risk: The Fund invests in small capitalization companies that generally involve greater risks and the possibility of greater price volatility than investments in larger, more established companies.
+Small capitalization companies often have narrower commercial markets and more limited operating histories, product lines, and managerial and financial resources than larger, more established companies.
+Small capitalization companies may also be more sensitive to changes in interest rates, borrowing costs and earnings than larger, more established companies.
+As a result, the securities of small capitalization companies held by the Fund may be less liquid and subject to greater market risks and fluctuations in value than larger capitalization companies or may not correspond to changes in the financial markets in general.